Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Rams stats and trends

-- Los Angeles has four wins against the spread in six games this season.
+- Los Angeles has played six games, with four wins against the spread.

-- Los Angeles' games this year have gone over the point total four times in six opportunities (66.7%).

-- Los Angeles is 3-0 against the spread and 3-0 overall this season when the team puts up more than 28.7 points.
+- Los Angeles is 3-0 against the spread and 3-0 overall in games when it puts up more than 28.7 points.

-- Los Angeles is 3-1 against the spread and 3-1 overall when the team churns out more than 384.5 yards.
+- When Los Angeles picks up over 384.5 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Rams have seven giveaways this season, while the Lions have seven takeaways.